BenjaminGomori/cap_backup/README.md

 ### Weekly Meeting

-Meeting at on  on Microsoft Teams.
+Meeting are at 3:00pm on Monday using Microsoft Teams.